Connect AWS Redshift

 ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO <bigeye_user>;

-The AWS Redshift query editor will not run multi-statement queries; it’s recommended you use SQL Workbench to connect to Redshift and run multiple queries at one time
+The AWS Redshift query editor does not run multi-statement queries.
+Use SQL Workbench to connect to Redshift and run multiple queries at one time

 SELECT 'GRANT SELECT ON '||schemaname||'."'||tablename||'" TO <username>;' FROM pg_tables WHERE schemaname IN ('<schema>') ORDER BY schemaname, tablename;